PrzeChoj/gips/README.md

 #> ================================================================================

 g_map
-#> The permutation (1,2,3,4,5,6)
+#> The permutation (1,2,3,4,5,6):
-#>  - was found after 720 log_posteriori calculations
+#>  - was found after 362 posteriori calculations;
-#>  - is 504.049 times more likely than the starting, () permutation.
+#>  - is 118.863 times more likely than the () permutation.
 ```

-We see that the found permutation is hundreds of times more likely than
+We see that the found permutation is over hundred times more likely than
 making no additional assumption.
 That means the additional assumptions
 are justified.